-Forever Healthy's "Rejuvenation Now" initiative that seeks to continuously identify potential rejuvenation therapies and systematically evaluate their risks, benefits, and associated therapeutic protocols to create transparency.
+Forever Healthy's "Rejuvenation Now" initiative seeks to continuously to identify potential rejuvenation therapies and systematically evaluate their risks, benefits, and associated therapeutic protocols to create transparency.

 Currently available Risk-Benefit Analyses

 Centrophenoxine is a compound consisting of DMAE and para-chlorophenoxyacetic acid.
 DMAE can be converted by cells into choline, a precursor of membrane phospholipids, neurotransmitters, and other important biomolecules.
 The acid component enhances penetration across the blood-brain barrier.

 Centrophenoxine supplementation is hypothesized to increase brain acetylcholine levels, protect neurons from oxidative damage, and improve cognitive function.
 Additionally, it is said to reduce accumulation of lipofuscin, a non-degradable, toxic byproduct of metabolism and a potential root cause for several age-related diseases.

 - Phospholipid Therapy